Words: Paul Prendergast

 For the purist, the enjoyment in watching a field plot their way around golf courses such as these is not in how they’re able to bring the longer holes to their knees.
 It’s how the firm and fast conditions and 100-year old plus architecture – and more recent work predicated on these original design principles – holds up when options other than brute strength are a required part of the equation.

-We saw how the weather and a firm Royal Melbourne provided such a unique test of golf for the field at the recent Asia-Pacific Amateur Championship where Victorian Jasper Stubbs (pictured) – who is playing the Sandbelt Invitational this week – prevailed in an exciting playoff, earning start at The Open and Masters Tournament in 2024.
+We saw how the weather and a firm Royal Melbourne provided such a unique test of golf for the field at the recent Asia-Pacific Amateur Championship where Victorian Jasper Stubbs (pictured) – who is playing the Sandbelt Invitational this week – prevailed in an exciting playoff, earning starts at The Open and Masters Tournament in 2024.

 Many of the short holes gave players fits that week and the number of world-class short holes at Royal Melbourne, Peninsula Kingswood, Yarra Yarra and Victoria this week will ensure a similar test awaits, albeit today’s storms have softened the greens and surrounds to some extent.